-ACEA has published its full-year 2018 Economic and Market Report with the latest figures on the registration, production and trade of passenger cars and commercial vehicles, both in Europe and around the world.
+ACEA has published the full-year 2019 edition of its Economic and Market Report with the latest figures on the registration, production and trade of passenger cars and commercial vehicles, both in Europe and around the world.

-This 29-page Economic and Market Report contains a wealth of information and can be downloaded by clicking here.
-Some of the report’s key takeaways include:
+The 26-page Economic and Market Report contains a wealth of information and can be downloaded for free by clicking here.

 Passenger car registrations

 - In 2019, new car registrations increased by 1.2% in the European Union.